dy/piezo/docs/r&d.md

       + comes together with `*a=0; /a++;`
       + doesn't feel like part of identifier
       - too many slashes `/a/b\\divide a by b`
+      - too strong association with something not-end, like `/imagine` or etc.
     * `x() = (&a; b,c; &d)`
       + meaning of "and also this"
       + also "counterpart" of `*` from C-lang